Livijn/multiple-tokens-auth/README.md

    ```

 ## Usage
 You can use this the same way as you would use the [default Laravel token based API authorization](https://laravel.com/docs/master/api-authentication).
-This package also supports the `hash` feature.
+This package also supports [hashing](https://laravel.com/docs/master/api-authentication#hashing-tokens).

 ### Sign in
 When a user logs in, you should create a new api token by using the `generateApiToken` method.